Helmholtz Foundation Model Initiative (HFMI) Projects

 Helmholtz Imaging is involved in three of the funded projects: The Human Radiome Project, AqQua, and the Synergy Unit.

-Helmholtz Foundation Model Initiative (HFMI) Projects – Project overview
+Helmholtz Foundation Model Initiative (HFMI) Projects – ongoing

 AqQua